 Right to work and things like that?
 I don’t think he went out there to pursue right to work.

 MATT: Right.
 He was very clear about not wanting to take that on.
-An argument that his office made, and of course politics is politics, and it’s somewhat legitimate no their although I disagree with it and would never fight it like he did, but his office said, well the unions made it an issue by trying to put it in the constitution.
+An argument that his office made, and of course politics is politics, and it’s somewhat legitimate — although I disagree with it and would never fight it like he did — but his office said, well the unions made it an issue by trying to put it in the constitution.
 So, once that happened, the right wing Republican party said, fine, you want to play that game, then we’re going to play that game, too.
 They claim that they wouldn’t have touched that issue if hadn’t come to the forefront by the unions.

-Whether that’s true or not, I don’t know but, either way, it was a really crappy thing for our state.
+Whether that’s true or not I don’t know.
+But, either way, it was a really crappy thing for our state.

 RENE: One of things we get asked about most is, “What are you disappointed in most about what you got or what we got as a state from Governor Snyder?” and I think our disappoint is that we had a conversation before we supported him in the primary.
 And we told him, we cannot support you and we can’t ask our friends to support you if you will ever sign legislation that harms the LGBT community or takes away a woman’s right to choose.
 Those are non-negotiables.
 And he said, “I have no interest in that” and we pushed it and said, “I know you’re not interested in that but if it comes to your desk, are you going to veto it?” and he said, “That’s not my agenda and I’m not going to support that legislation.”

-And then he”s done that.
+And then he’s done that.

 RENE: Yes.
 I still feel like more crazy bad things would have gotten signed with Hoekstra or Cox but…

 I want to go back and talk a bit about the people that are being ridiculous, in my opinion, about your supporting him in the primary.
-I was involved in running GOTVs around here, I’ve been organizing around here for a long time, and we’d get done at the end of the evening and I’d say, “Let’s go over to ABC and grab a beer” and I’d here, “Oh, no, I can’t go there.
+I was involved in running GOTVs around here, I’ve been organizing around here for a long time, and we’d get done at the end of the evening and I’d say, “Let’s go over to ABC and grab a beer” and I’d hear, “Oh, no, I can’t go there.
 They supported Snyder.
-I’m going to go over to … wherever..”
-And I’m like, have you talked to them about who they supported???
+I’m going to go over to … wherever…” And I’m like, have you talked to them about who they supported???